Discrete Diffusion VLA: Bringing Discrete Diffusion to Action Decoding in Vision-Language-Action Policies: Discrete Diffusion VLA Model

 \subsection{Algorithmic Pipeline}

-\textbf{Training pipeline.} During training, for each minibatch, firstly we sample a mask ratio $\gamma \in (0,1]$ from a schedule (\eg, linear or cosine) that emulates diffusion time.
-Then we replace $\gamma L$ action positions with special token \texttt{[MASK]}, and minimize the masked cross-entropy on those action indices following Eq.~\ref{eq:masked_ce}.
-We adopt hard-label supervision, representing ground truth as one-hot vectors at the masked indices.
-Vision and language tokens are left unchanged (standard LM masking/packing may be applied).
-This preserves the pretrained VLM capability since the objective is compatible with LM training, while aligning action learning with discrete diffusion via mask schedules.
-Notably, because the model predicts a fixed-length action chunk with $L{=}H\!\times\!D$ tokens, all sequences have uniform length and require no \texttt{[EOS]} padding.
-Joint optimization over the $L$ positions naturally trains the action chunk in a single pass.
+\textbf{Training pipeline.} For each minibatch, we sample a mask ratio $\gamma \in (0,1]$ from a schedule (\eg, cosine) emulating diffusion time, replace $\gamma L$ action positions with \texttt{[MASK]}, and minimize masked cross-entropy following Eq.~\ref{eq:masked_ce} with hard-label supervision, representing ground truth as one-hot vectors at the masked indices.
+Vision and language tokens are attended but excluded from loss.
+This objective is compatible with standard LM training, helping preserve pretrained VLM capabilities while aligning action generation with discrete diffusion via mask schedules.
+Fixed-length action chunking ($L{=}H\!\times\!D$ tokens) requires no \texttt{[EOS]} padding.
+The training reduces to standard cross-entropy classification at masked action positions only, with ground-truth token indices as supervision, optimizing all $L$ positions jointly in a single forward pass.
+No additional loss terms, auxiliary objectives, or special training procedures are involved.
+All parameters, including the VLM backbone and the action projection head, are updated end-to-end.